datazoompuc/datazoom.amazonia/README.md

 Electrical Energy Market to develop with balance and for the benefit of society.

-As for now, there are two different datasets available for download: the Energy Development Budget and the Energy Generation.
+As for now, there are three different datasets available for download: the Energy Development Budget and the Energy Generation.

 #### Energy Development Budget